pts/pts-xtiny/README.txt

 Q2.
 Which compilers are supported?
 """"""""""""""""""""""""""""""""""
-gcc-4.4 and later.
+gcc-4.4 and later, and clang-3.0 and later.
 Probably it would be possible to make it work with gcc-4.3, gcc-4.2 and gcc-4.1 if there is interest.

 You have to install the compiler separately.
 You can install it from package (e.g. `sudo apt-get install gcc' on Debian-ish systems).

-clang doesn't work yet, there are some strange bugs, for example string constants (char[]) are not propagated properly.

 Q3.
 Which architectures are supported?
 """"""""""""""""""""""""""""""""""""""